 If you disagree with the settlement offer of your insurance provider, you will need to move to arbitration to try to come to an agreement.

 How Long Does It Take To Settle An Uninsured Motorist Claim?

 The average settlement time for most car insurance claim cases is around three months, but the time can vary greatly.
 More time may be needed to determine fault, investigate the accident, or gather damage information.
 It also may take longer when the insurance company refuses a fair settlement and the case goes to trial.

 Having a lawyer on your side can help to keep a case moving so a fair decision can be reached more quickly.
 Insurance companies will often delay payout even after an agreement.
 A lawyer can apply pressure so the insurance company delivers in a timely manner.

-How Much Does An Uninsured Motorist Claim Payout?
+How Much is the Average Uninsured Motorist Settlement?

 The amount that an uninsured motorist claim will payout is determined by the amount your policy covers.

 To find out, check your insurance paperwork or ask your insurance provider to let you know what your policy limits are for uninsured motorist coverage.
 Your insurance will not pay out more than this limit.

 The exact policy you have will determine what is covered under your uninsured motorist coverage, but most policies include the following: